TD-Community/NetHookTD/README.md

 ### Implement TD code for function hooking:
 The TD sample application provided already implements the Exported Function definitions to be used for hooking.
-Just copy/paste the complete section in your own project
+Just copy/paste the complete section in your own project.

 An excerpt from these definitions for just the InstallHook and RemoveHook: